smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 member in the script log file.
 There is typically one script job per log file data member, but it is possible for multiple script jobs to appear in the same log file data member.
-This occurs when the Operator Replay command specifies the JOBTYPE of \"A\" for interactive green screen testing of Operator Replay scripts.
+This occurs when the Operator Replay command specifies the JOBTYPE of "A" for interactive green screen testing of Operator Replay scripts.
 In this case, multiple script jobs are recorded back to back in a single log file data member unless the tester logs off and starts a new IBM i workstation interactive job